Robopoly/Robopoly_PRismino/README.md

     #define SLOWDECAY
     #include <prismino.h>

 The H-bridge can deliver **2A per channel**, it is temperature regulated so if it overheats it will automatically stop and wait until the IC temperature gets low enough to restart.
+The absolute maximum voltage of the H-bridge is 11.8V, ideally do not exceed 10.8V as per the [datasheet](http://www.ti.com/product/drv8833).

+### Stepper motor

+`Stepper myStepper;`

+    // move 10 steps clockwise at a speed of 10Hz, the actual movement depends on step angle myStepper.moveSteps(10, 10);

+One bipolar stepper motor can be controlled via the `Stepper` class and the dual H-bridge on the shield.
+The same timer/counter than for the DC motors is used since DC motors cannot be used at the same time anyway.

+The available methods of the `Stepper` class are:

+`void Stepper::setPosition(int16_t position);`

+Sets the reference position, can be used to "reset" the postion to `0`.
+One position equals to one commutation, the angle depends on the stepper motor step number.

+`int16_t Stepper::getPosition(void);`

+Returns the current stepper motor position.

+`void Stepper::moveSteps(int16_t steps, uint16_t frequancy);`

+Moves the stepper motor the amount of steps requested, the coil commutation happens at the requested frequency, the actual speed depends on the number of steps of the stepper motor.
+For example to get a rotational speed of 3RPM with a stepper having 400 steps one would need to set the commutation frequency to 3*400/60=20Hz.
+This is a non-blocking method.

+`uint8_t Stepper::isBusy(void);`

+Once `Stepper::moveSteps` is called the stepper motor will complete the requested number of steps at the requested speed, it's not a blocking method so other things can be done at the same time, to check if the motor has finished one can poll `Stepper::isBusy`.

 ## Button/switch functions